ze-codes/invest-agent/docs/indicator-registry.md

   - **Impact**: Medium.
 Bill yields relative to the RRP rate and IORB drive MMF asset allocation.
   - **Interpretation for risk assets**: When bill yields rise significantly above the RRP rate, they incentivize MMFs to move cash out of the RRP facility and into T-bills.
 This is supportive for risk assets because it can kickstart a "cash out of the sidelines" dynamic, even if the cash only moves into government debt initially.

-- `WSHOSHO` / `WSHOMCB` — UST/MBS holdings/runoff proxies for QT/QE (weekly or H.4.1 components).
+- `WSHOSHO` — Fed Treasury securities holdings/runoff proxy (QT/QE), weekly or H.4.1 components.
 Units: USD (millions).

-  - **What it is**: These series track the Fed's holdings of Treasury securities and Mortgage-Backed Securities.
+  - **What it is**: The Fed's holdings of U.S. Treasury securities.
 The weekly change reflects the pace of QT (runoff) or QE (purchases).
   - **Impact**: High.
 This is the mechanical implementation of QE/QT.
 Runoff at the announced caps is a steady, persistent drain on liquidity.
+  - **Interpretation for risk assets**: “Runoff” means `WSHOSHO` trends down and the weekly change is negative.
+Faster/more negative weekly changes (close to the caps) = stronger headwind.
+A slowdown (smaller negatives), a flat profile (near zero change), or increases (positive change, i.e., purchases/reinvestments) are progressively more supportive.

+- `WSHOMCB` — Fed MBS holdings/runoff proxy (QT/QE), weekly or H.4.1 components.
+Units: USD (millions).

+  - **What it is**: The Fed's holdings of agency mortgage‑backed securities.
+The weekly change reflects the pace of QT (runoff) or QE (purchases).
+  - **Impact**: High.
+This is the mechanical implementation of QE/QT.
+Runoff at the announced caps is a steady, persistent drain on liquidity.
-  - **Interpretation for risk assets**: “Runoff” means the Fed allows holdings to mature without reinvestment, so the level of `WSHOSHO`/`WSHOMCB` trends down and the weekly change is negative.
+  - **Interpretation for risk assets**: “Runoff” means `WSHOMCB` trends down and the weekly change is negative.
 Faster/more negative weekly changes (close to the caps) = stronger headwind.
 A slowdown (smaller negatives), a flat profile (near zero change), or increases (positive change, i.e., purchases/reinvestments) are progressively more supportive.

 - `UST_AUCTION_OFFERINGS` — Total offering amount per auction date (DTS `auctions_query`).
 Units: USD.